-

 What fitness levels do I need for this adventure?

-We recommend having a read through of the itinerary above, and getting in touch if you have specific questions on fitness.
+We recommend reading through the itinerary above and getting in touch if you have any specific questions about fitness or activity levels.

 Will the itinerary change?